 But for a long time, the retired mechanic and well-known business owner wasn’t sure how he would keep up with the maintenance of the property, or his second 240 acre camp, located just a few miles away.

 “I’ve always looked for help to do work on my properties but could never get a penny,” Jon says, recalling the times he’d pursued other programs but wasn’t able to get financial help for the maintenance he wanted to do.

-Jon wanted a program that would allow him to grow his trees—mostly a mix of oak and hardwoods—while improving wildlife habitat and overall forest health.
-Over the years he’s completed habitat enhancements for woodcock, wood ducks, and other wetland species, without any professional help.
+Jon wanted a program that provided funding that allowed him to grow his trees—mostly a mix of oak and hardwoods—while improving wildlife habitat and overall forest health.

 “My main objective is to make the place as nice as possible for wildlife.
 To keep wildlife there, so I can enjoy seeing it.”

 In August of 2020, Jon’s luck finally changed.
 He was scrolling through Facebook when he came across an ad for WoodsCamp, a free tool that matches landowners with forestry programs and services in their area.

 He found his property on the WoodsCamp map, requested a free woodland report, and called the number to speak to a WoodsCamp representative for Pennsylvania.

 “It was such a pleasure talking with Jon and learning about his passion for his trees and the wildlife that call his woodland home.
 I was impressed with his dedication to being the best steward possible, and to understanding how the Family Forest Carbon Program complements his goals,” says Andrea Lutz, the Landowner Success Agent who connected with Jon on the phone shortly after he received his report.